In our business, we talk a lot about ductile iron nodularity, which is a prime indicator of quality in ductile castings.

 Both ductile iron and cast iron contain graphite, but the shape of the graphite differs significantly, affecting the material properties.
 This distinct structure makes ductile iron more suitable for specific applications due to its enhanced malleability and durability.
-But what is nodularity, why is it beneficial, and how do we optimize our ductile iron casting process to achieve it?
+But what is ductile iron nodularity, why is it beneficial, and how do we optimize our casting process to achieve it?

-What is nodularity?
+What is ductile iron nodularity?

-In short, nodularity refers to the prevalence of spheroidal graphite nodules within a ductile iron casting's microstructure.
+In short, ductile iron nodularity refers to the prevalence of spheroidal graphite nodules within a ductile iron casting's microstructure.
 We can measure that by how round the nodules are (graphite nodularity percentage) and how much of a casting's surface area they occupy (graphite area percentage).

 Nodularity is more than desirable — it's why ductile iron is ductile (able to stretch and bend without breaking)!
 Because of its paramount importance, ductile iron is often referred to as nodular or spheroidal graphite (SG) iron.
 In this unique microstructure, the graphite forms into spherical shapes rather than flakes, enhancing the pliability and stress resistance of ductile iron compared to regular cast iron.